Zaid-Ajaj/Feliz/README.md

 ### Features

- - Consistent **formatting**: no more awkward indentation using two lists for every element.
+ - Consistent, lightweight **formatting**: no more awkward indentation using two lists for every element.
  - Discoverable **attributes** with no more functions, `Html` attributes or css properties globally available so they are easy to find.
  - Proper **documentation**: each attribute and CSS property
  - Fully **Type-safe**: no more `Margin of obj` but instead utilizing a plethora of overloaded functions to account for the overloaded nature of `CSS` attributes, covering 90%+ of the CSS styles, values and properties.